 Let’s get right into the post today, but fair warning… some of the fountain pictures are DISGUSTING and a bit embarrassing.
 No judgement, k?!

 It doesn’t look that bad, right?
 Think again, and look below.

 Yikes, right?
-So, we pulled the fountain tarp off a few weeks ago and it did an amazing job at protecting the fountain through the winter.
+So, we pulled the fountain tarp off awhile ago and it did an amazing job at protecting the fountain through the winter.
 BUT, things got piled on here and there and we didn’t get the fountain pumping soon enough.
 So, the debris and general disgustingness added up.

-A hard bristle brush and some soapy water will work wonders.
-For hard stains, we used some Simple Green.
+- Using a hard bristle brush and soapy water, scrub!
+For harder stains, you can add in some Simple Green.

 Also, most pumps come without the hosing for the spout.
 Make sure to buy that while you are at it.

 Once the pump was tested and we knew it worked, we put it inside our fountain.

 We placed the small bowl back on top of the big bowl of the fountain and fed the hose up through the hole in the top.

 Since our pump is electric (we get too much shade in our backyard to have a solar pump), we have a cord that runs out the back to a box in the rocks below.
 The box holds the connection for the pump to the electrical line.
 From that box we have an electrical line (which we ran last year) that runs underneath our rock patio to an outdoor electrical outlet.
 The outlet has a timer on it so we can have the fountain come on just during the daytime.

 Even with a timer on our pump, we found that the backyard fountain water got hazy after about a week.
 To keep it clean, we started adding an Algaecide to the water.